JamieBerghmans/Muze/README.md

 # Muze

 Muze is a jailbreak tweak that allows you to change the music player width.
-Tested and compatible with the Stock music player, and Quart.
+Tested and compatible with Quart.
 Others may work but are not tested.

 ## Build
 To build, simple type